explodingcamera/tinywasm/README.md

 Use `Engine` and `engine::Config` when you need non-default runtime settings such as fuel accounting, stack sizing, memory backend selection, the GC collection threshold, or trap-on-OOM behavior.

 [^libm]: [rust-lang/rust#137578](https://github.com/rust-lang/rust/issues/137578) — tracking issue for floating-point math support in `no_std`.

-## Current Status

-`tinywasm` passes the WebAssembly MVP and WebAssembly 2.0 core testsuites and supports the [Lime1](https://github.com/WebAssembly/tool-conventions/blob/main/Lime.md#lime1) interoperability target.
-WebAssembly 3.0 support is still in progress, and some newer proposal suites are tracked in-repo as experimental coverage rather than release guarantees; see [Supported Proposals](#supported-proposals) for details.

-TinyWasm also has its own internal bytecode format, `twasm`.
-WebAssembly modules can be compiled to `twasm`, which stores TinyWasm's optimized instruction representation for faster loading and reuse.

 ## Safety